 Students can be given "key" vocabulary before they listen again.
-They can then be asked to predict what the tape will be about and because they now know some of the words, they may well understand more.
+They can them be asked to predict what the tape will be about and because they now know some of the words, they may well understand more.

-Problem No. 8: Students-in-Groups FinishBefore Everybody Else a- Spare activity

-When teachers asked their students to complete a task, they can be sure that some groups will finish before others.
+Problem No. 8: Students-in-groups finish before everybody else When teaches asked their students to complete a task, they can be sure that some groups will finish before others.
 If the activity has a competitive element, this is not a worry.